-Place orange juice in a saucepan and heat over a medium temperature.
-Cook and stir for about 10 minutes, until the liquid has reduced by half.
+Place the orange juice in a saucepan and heat over a medium temperature.
+Cook and stir for about 10 minutes or until the liquid has reduced by half.
 Remove from heat and allow to cool.

-Stir balsamic vinegar and ginger into orange juice.
-Add garlic if using.
+Stir the balsamic vinegar and ginger into the orange juice and add in the garlic if you’re using.

-Line a medium baking dish with parchment paper.
-Place salmon fillets on parchment paper, skin side down.
+Line a medium baking dish with parchment paper and place the salmon fillets skin side down.

-Season with salt and pepper.
-Pour half the orange mixture over the fillets.
+Season with salt and pepper and pour half the orange mixture over the fillets.

-Bake salmon in the preheated oven for 10 – 15 minutes.
-Remove and pour remainder of juice over before placing back in the oven for a further 10 minutes.
+Bake the salmon in the preheated oven for 10-15minutes before removing from the oven.
+Pour the remainder of juice over the salmon and place back in the oven for a further 10 minutes.

-This can be served on a bed of mixed leaves, scallions and plum tomatoes or with a serving of wholemeal rice and asparagus.
+This salmon dish can be served on a bed of mixed leaves as part of a salad or had with rice and vegetables as a main meal.